kjcoursera/Docker/Dockerize_matlab_script/README.md

-# Running SPM12 script in a Docker image - to load and write the image using SPM functions
+# Running a simple Matlab script in a Docker image

 ## What is Docker?
 Docker is a open source tool allowing to create, deploy and run applications in an environment or a container, without the need of creating a whole virtula operating system.
 More information about docker can be found in the below links